Gendo90/2020-Angular-Bootcamp/typing/README.md

 looked into giving a typing speed verification or badge from my app, this is the test I would use to qualify users for a certain skill level.

+## Dependencies

+This application is built with the [Bulma](https://bulma.io/) HTML and CSS styling framework.
+It uses [Faker](https://www.npmjs.com/package/faker) in order to generate the random text for each test, and it uses [Howler](https://howlerjs.com/) to play the alert sound when the user input text does not match the displayed text.
+The overall framework for the application is [Angular](https://angularjs.org/) version 9.0.6 with [TypeScript](https://www.typescriptlang.org/) 3.7.5

 ## Further Development

 One of the primary features to be added to this app is a different test mode